Long time universality of black-hole lasers: Time evolution of realistic black-hole laser setups

 \subsection{Long-time behavior}

-Once the initial instability has grown enough, the system enters the nonlinear regime and tends to approach the different possible stationary GP solutions described in Sec. \ref{subsec:NonLinear} while emitting sound waves and solitons in order to conserve energy and particle number.
+Once the instability, induced by the noise initially added to the BHL solution, has grown enough as a result of the time evolution, the system enters the nonlinear regime.
+The trend here is that the condensate approaches the different possible stationary GP solutions described in Sec. \ref{subsec:NonLinear} while emitting sound waves and solitons in order to conserve energy and particle number.
 Nevertheless, we numerically find that all the stationary GP solutions are dynamically unstable except the ground state, so they eventually collapse and the dynamics is restarted again.
+This confirms the conjecture of Refs. \cite{Michel2013,Michel2015}, which states that within this kind of flowing configurations there is a perfect correspondence between energetic and dynamical instability: each GP solution that is not a strict local minimum of the Hamiltonian (energetic instability) presents unstable complex-frequency BdG modes (dynamical instability).
+In general, energetic instability is only a necessary condition for dynamical instability, but not sufficient \cite{Wu2003}.

-This implies that there is a perfect correspondence between energetic and dynamical instability, confirming the conjecture of Refs. \cite{Michel2013,Michel2015}.
-The above described dynamics is continued until sufficiently long times are explored, when only two possible behaviors are observed: the system either reaches GS by evaporating the horizons or evolves to the CES regime, where it self-oscillates in a time-periodic way.
+The above described dynamics is continued until sufficiently long times are explored, when only two possible behaviors are observed: the system either reaches GS by evaporating away the horizons or evolves to the CES regime, where it self-oscillates in a time-periodic way.
 The results of this work then confirm the trends described in Ref. \cite{deNova2016}.

 Representative examples of this dynamics can be seen in Fig. \ref{fig:BHLFineTuneTime}, where we examine the time evolution of fine-tuned BHL solutions.
 In the first two rows, we observe the monotonous growth of an initially unstable fine-tuned BHL solution towards the $\Psi^S_0(x)$ stationary solution (see $t=100$) while emitting a soliton downstream.
 However, such solution is also dynamically unstable and eventually collapses, finally reaching the stable ground state while emitting solitons and waves.
 In the last two rows, the results from another simulation are shown, in which the system grows while oscillating towards the stationary solution $\Psi^{\rm SH}_1(x)$ (see $t=200$), which in turn is also unstable, collapsing for sufficiently long times and reaching once more the stable ground state after radiating.
 For longer cavities, the evolution becomes much more complicated since more nonlinear solutions are available to be intercepted during the transient.
 Nevertheless, for sufficiently long times, we have numerically observed that all fine-tuned BHL solutions always evolve towards GS.